What is Heatstroke?

 Although the dog in the hot car is the classic example of a setting that may cause heatstroke, heatstroke can be seen in any dog or cat (or human), on a hot or humid day, whether they are indoors or outdoors.
 Heatstroke can be caused by both by the environment (as in the hot car example) or by exertion.
 We have seen patients in the hospital with heatstroke symptoms that developed while playing fetch outside for 30 minutes on 70 degree days.

 Brachycephalic breeds of dogs are particularly susceptible to developing heatstroke.
-“Brachycephalic” refers to the short-nosed breeds; some examples of Brachycephalic breeds are Bulldogs, Pugs, Pekingese and Boston Terriers.
+“Brachycephalic” refers to the short-nosed breeds (i.e. Bulldogs, Pugs, Pekingese, Boston Terriers).
 Their unique anatomy blocks the flow of air into their lungs.
 In some cases the trachea (the breathing tube) may also be more narrow than those of other breeds, and this will further restrict airflow to their lungs.
 Brachycephalic breeds suffer more than most in hot weather, though all dogs are prone to heatstroke.

 You can prevent heatstroke in your dog by: